Merging Art and Nature: Local Artists Protect Important Wildlife Habitat with Conservation Easement

 Photo above: Braided section of the Flathead River containing Owen Sowerwine, photo courtesy of GravityShots.com

 Nearly fifty years ago, a man named Owen Sowerwine dreamed of safeguarding a 405-acre community treasure with exceptional, intact forested river bottom habitat near Kalispell.
-This week, that vision blossomed into reality.
+On February 29, 2024, that vision blossomed into reality.

 After years of collaboration between Flathead Land Trust, Flathead Audubon Society, Flathead Lakers, and Montana Department of Natural Resources and Conservation, the Owen Sowerwine property is now permanently protected by a conservation easement held by Flathead Land Trust.